 The ‘river wolf’ is scarce: as few as twenty-five might live in an entire mile of river.
 And the species is growing more scarce.

 “It’s climate change, it’s getting hotter every year,” Jongu (Jack) Bataakuu told me.
 He guides on the Muron-Delger and spent his childhood in Mongolia.
-“I’ve been on the this river over ten years.
+“I’ve been on this river over ten years.
 And I can notice things, that it’s changing.
 Plus there’s a lot of poaching, illegal fishing, (and) illegal fishing operations.
 That kind of stuff is changing the fishery.”

 Saving the Taimen